-WORTHY HEIR TO BRAZILIAN MODERNISM
+A WORTHY HEIR TO BRAZILIAN MODERNISM

-Architecture: studio mk27 - Marcio Kogan + Regiane Leão.
+Brand: studio mk27 – Marcio Kogan + Regiane Leão.

 Interiors: studio mk27 – Diana Radomysler + Mariana Ruzante.

-Photography: Joana França
+photography: Joana França

 Landscape designer: Pedro Nehring